 Don’t Get a Cheap Gaming Desktop; Get One Of These Power Towers Tom August 2, 2019 Technology There’s never been a better time to play video games.
 This year, the industry is expected to generate $152.1 billion in revenue!
 With games like Call of Duty: Modern Warfare, Borderlands 3, and Star Wars Jedi: Fallen Order on the horizon, there’s a little something for every PC gamer coming out.
+My Bluetooth Reviews writes about the best bluetooth safety headphones one can buy for every budget.
 But there’s a big difference between playing a game and playing it how it was meant to be experienced.
-To accomplish the latter, you’ll need a pretty powerful computer.
+To accomplish the latter, you’ll need a pretty powerful computer as well you will need to choose from the best budget 1440p monitors.
 Steer clear of the cheap gaming desktops and instead check out these power towers.
 Corsair One i160 Let’s get one thing out of the way: The Corsair One isn’t the best option if you’re looking for a budget desktop.
 In fact, it’s the most expensive tower on this list, retailing for around $3,400 on Newegg.
 With that said, if you’re serious about PC gaming, it’s worth the money.
 It’s a lot of money, but you’re getting a lot of power The Corsair One i160 comes pre-built with an i9 CPU core, an NVIDIA GeForce RTX 2080 Ti graphics card, and a 480 GB solid-state drive so you can boot your games up faster than ever.
 HP Omen Obelisk For better or worse, the Omen Obelisk from HP is a direct counterpart to the Corsair One i160.
 The good news is that it’s affordable.
 You can pick up an Obelisk for $700 over on HP’s website, sans monitor.
 So what’s the catch?
 Well, you get what you pay for.
 The Obelisk isn’t going to impress anyone with its power.
 The GeForce GTX 1060 card is enough to play most games on a decent setting, but it’s one of the more underpowered cards on the market.
 Dell Alienware Aurora When it comes to quality gaming rigs, Alienware always deserves a shout-out.
 They constantly deliver cutting edge products that have a long enough shelf life that you don’t have to feel bad dropping a ton of cash on a new PC.
 The Aurora is no exception.
 It costs a little under $1,000, comes with a 1TB hard drive, Windows 10 64bit, and a 9th Gen Intel Core i5 9400.
 If you’re looking to dip your toes in the waters of gaming PCs, we’d suggest the Aurora over the Omen.
 You’re paying more, but you’ll ultimately have a beefier, more powerful PC that can handle your games at a faster framerate and with higher fidelity. iMac Before you send us all sorts of angry emails over the iMac’s inclusion on this list, hear us out.
 We have a good reason for including it on a list of gaming desktops.
 No one will ever accuse the iMac of being the best place to play games.
 But from a sheer productivity standpoint, it might be your best option.
 If you’re someone who edits videos, produces music, or works in a creative field, the iMac is a strong investment.
 While you may not have access to as many games as you would on a PC, the proper setup can let you play best games on Mac.
 Get Your Game On: Ditch the Cheap Gaming Desktops for These Options At first glance, it may seem as though choosing from cheap gaming desktops is the best way to game.
 And, to be fair, you will save some cash upfront by going that route.
 But cheaper computers mean cheaper video cards.
 It won’t be long before your shiny new PC is already outdated.
 Looking for more gaming and tech advice?
 Check out our gaming and technology sections for all the hottest news you need to know!